AI is the new therapist? Experts weigh in on the growing trend of asking ChatGPT for life advice

 People are increasingly relying on artificial intelligence bots like ChatGPT and Gemini for life advice as an alternative to therapy and mental health support.
 WION’s Akul Baiju talks to users and mental health experts about this growing trend.

+These AI-softwares have made our lives quicker and easier than ever before with ChatGPT recording 180 million monthly users in 2025.

+While queries like a 2,000 word essay on an obscure history topic may be harmless, there is a darker side to the unabridged use of artificial intelligence.

-Young people, especially those who fall in the GenZ category, are increasingly using these softwares for life advice and to decode mental health struggles that all of us go through.
+Young people, especially those that fall in the GenZ category are increasingly using these softwares for life advice and to decode mental health struggles that all of us go through.

 Even Sam Altman, the CEO of OpenAI, the parent company of ChatGPT has admitted that GenZ and millennials are using the platform as a ‘life advisor,’ often asking it for relationship and life advice.